freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/learn-basic-css-by-building-a-cafe-menu/step-016.md

 # --description--

-Now that you have the CSS in the `styles.css` file, go ahead and remove the `style` element and all its content.
+Now that you have the CSS in the `index.css` file, go ahead and remove the `style` element and all its content.
 Once it is removed, the text that was centered will shift back to the left.

 # --hints--